 Deciduous trees that shade the colony in summer afternoons and allow the sun to penetrate in winter are desirable.
 Place the apiary near an all-weather road because you will need to access the hive in all kinds of weather.
 A platform on the roof of a house or other building is a good place to keep hives in town.

 There are a myriad of governmental and private regulations and restrictions, as well as potential legal issues, regarding beekeeping, and it would be literally impossible to describe or summarize them all.
 And even if we could summarize them today, they are dynamic and constantly changing, and will be different tomorrow.
 That being said, every beekeeper is responsible to be aware of the legal implications of his or her beekeeping activities.
 If you plan to sell bees or bee products, there can be additional requirements or limits on operating a business from the property as well as applicable food laws.
 In addition to paying attention to legal requirements, a beekeeper can minimize problems by being a good beekeeper and using some common sense – make sure your bees have access to water on your property and do not need to go over to the neighbor’s garden fountain!

 Generally bees take care of themselves, but ...

 As a beekeeper, you must be knowledgeable about the various diseases affecting your bees such as American foul brood, and pests like tracheal and Varroa mites.
 It is important to know how to prevent or reduce mite population inside the hive.

 Educate yourself and be aware of the effects of treatments you may use such as pesticides or fungicides.
-Some beekeepers have a more natural way of keeping bees, honoring the theory of “survival of the fittest.”
+Some beekeepers have a more natural way of keeping bees, honoring the theory of "survival of the fittest."
 Others help their bees along with natural or organic solutions.
-Reading the archives of the Extractor newsletter, you will find a wealth of topics and solutions for various pests & diseases.
+Reading the archives of The Extractor, you will find a wealth of topics and solutions for various pests & diseases.

 A beekeeper should be knowledgeable of the following diseases and pests: